 Washington is famous for having a variety of local apples, and actually, apples are the state fruit.
 I highly recommend Pink Ladys (and if you can get this in local apple juice form- do it!), and for more varieties, check out this site.
 Again, these only make a good souvenir if you’re not flying somewhere you can bring fruits

 There are so many local, sustainable, and amazing cupcake places in Seattle.
 Cupcake Royale and Trophy Cupcakes are a couple of local favorites.
 If you want your friends and loved ones to love you even more, get a box of cupcakes to go for them from one of these shops!
 Cupcake Royale also has a few vegan options for the vegans in your life.

 Anything from Pike Place Market

-Olive oil, balsamic vinaigrettes, james- Pike Place Market is a haven for locally made goods.
-If nothing here strikes your fancy, head to Pike Place and see what catches your eye!
+Olive oil, balsamic vinaigrettes, jams- Pike Place Market is a haven for locally made goods.
+If nothing in this list strikes your fancy, head to Pike Place and see what catches your eye!
 You can check their directory beforehand if you want to plan out what to get, but since there are so many samples, it’s easy to just follow your nose and get whatever looks the tastiest!